nearprotocol/stakewars/README.md

 ### 1.Generate a new keypair
 You have to install [near-shell](https://github.com/nearprotocol/near-shell), a Node.js application that relies on nearlib to generate secure keys, connect to the NEAR platform and send transactions to the network on your behalf.
-You don't have to install near-shell on your node - on the contrary it's suggested to keep your staking wallet on a different machine.
+You don't have to install near-shell on your node - on the contrary, it's suggested to keep your staking wallet on a different machine.

 1. `cd` into a directory you'd like to work in
 2. Download `near-shell` with `npm install -g near-shell`